SABS-R3-Epidemiology/seirmo/docs/source/figures.rst

 ***********
-Simulations
+figures
 ***********

 .. currentmodule:: seirmo

-The models provide a framework for the implementation of any models.
+The figures module in seirmo includes a number of visualisation classes that are popular in epidemiological modelling

 Overview: